rjarratt/Route20/Main/Route20/readme.txt

 5. Performance not tested.
 Does not implement throttling, so traffic sent to a machine with a slow network interface may experience problems.
 6. Not tested with multiple ethernets.
+7. It does not handle LAT and MOP, if you need these protocols then you still need to use Johnny's bridge.

 Configuration
 -------------